-The Greek word translated "glory" in verse 3 is the one translated "rejoice" in verse 2.
-If it is translated "rejoice" in verse 3 also (as in some versions), the connection between verses 2 and 3 is more clearly seen.
+The Greek word translated as "glory" in Romans 5:3 is the one translated as "rejoice" in Romans 5:2.
+If it also is translated "rejoice" in Romans 5:3 (as in some versions), the connection between Romans 5:2 and Romans 5:3 is more clearly seen.
 Justified people can rejoice in tribulation because they have fixed their faith and trust in Jesus Christ.
 They have confidence that God will work all things for good.
 They will consider it an honor to suffer for Christ's sake.
 (See 1 Pet.
 4:13.)

-Notice, too, the progression in verses 3 through 5.
+Notice, too, the progression in Romans 5:3-5.

 - 1. Patience.
-The Greek word hupomone means "steadfast endurance."
-This is the type of endurance that tribulation develops in the one who maintains faith and who does not lose sight of the hope he or she has in Christ even amid the trials and suffering that can make life so miserable at times. - 2.
+The Greek word thus translated as hupomone means "steadfast endurance."
+This is the type of endurance that tribulation develops in the one who maintains faith and who does not lose sight of the hope he or she has in Christ, even amid the trials and suffering that can make life so miserable at times. - 2.
 Experience.
-The Greek word dokime means literally "the quality of being approved," hence, "character," or more specifically, "approved character."
+The Greek word thus translated, dokime, means literally "the quality of being approved"; hence, "character," or more specifically, "approved character."
 The one who patiently endures trials can develop an approved character. - 3.
 Hope.
-Endurance and approval naturally give rise to hope, the hope found in Jesus and the promise of salvation in Him.
+Endurance and approval naturally give rise to hope-the hope found in Jesus and the promise of salvation in Him.
 As long as we cling to Jesus in faith, repentance, and obedience, we have everything to hope for.